JAMAICA -- Domenic Mangano started out small and now he's been building tiny living spaces that have been intriguing people all around the country.

 After the sheds became popular, customers began asking if Mangano could build a small building they could live in or work in.
 Most commonly, people use his structures as rental cabins.

 "My designs are very clever, very unique and very different from what you'd find in a big box store," said Mangano.
-"I started retro-fitting these sites so they could live in the buildings instead of locking it up and walking away.
-Essentially, I'm turning cold storage sheds into living spaces."

 The uses for these living spaces range from pottery studios and home offices to second homes, hunting cabins, man caves and year round, full-time living situations.